surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 `make all`

-If you only want to run the tests, run:
+If you only want to execute the tests, run:

 `make tests`